SalimSalimi/VueJsCourse/README.md

 }
 ```

+#### Custom events from child to parent

+To trigger an event from the child to the parent, we have to use the `this.$emit()` method provided by VueJS.
+The method takes arguments: Name of the method which will be executed on the parent component, the rest is the data that will be sent.
+Example: `this.$emit('eventName', data);`

+On the parent side, we would trigger an event with "v-on or @" with the name that we specified on the child and access data with *$event* object.
+Example: `<component-child-name @eventName = "data = $event"></component-child-name>`

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.